RandyPfeifer/Compass-Error-Tracker/README.md

 Also, if the accumulated error grows beyond a certain (larger) threshold, the current cycle measured error number is displayed in Yellow and large Font to signal the need for more aggressive action to correct the error.

-A short video of the program in operation can be found here:  https://youtu.be/wzSbLun69U0
+A short video of the program in operation (inside my house) can be found here:  https://youtu.be/wzSbLun69U0

 ## Notes